thenaterhood/heartbeat/README.md

 heartbeat for new/flatlined hosts.

 Using a hardware monitor:
-* Import it at the top of the settings.py file
-* Add it to the HW_MONITORS array
+* Add it to the HW_MONITORS array, without the heartbeat.hwmonitors path prefix

 Roadmap
 ============